sebnitu/vrembem/packages/base/README.md

 ### `blockquote`

 The HTML blockquote element is used for markup up extended quotations.
-This module helps style these elements in a distinct and appealing way.
+This module helps style these elements in a distinct and appealing way by providing the `.blockquote` CSS class.

 Variable | Default | Description
 ---|---|---